 - Taking control of your marketing has never been easier.
 With a website, you’ll have all the flexibility needed to tweak your marketing strategy.
-You can create a blog article, delve into newsletter marketing, use social media, or use SEO-optimization.
+You can create a blog article, delve into newsletter marketing, use social media, or use SEO.
 Having your own online space facilitates communication & marketing between you and your guests.

 - You’ll be able to avoid booking fees.
 Costs usually escalate when you put into account all the different fees you have to pay from posting on multiple booking platforms.
 You’ll be making extra money just due to the fact that you’re not paying additional fees every time someone books your property.

 - You’ll be able to build your brand.
 Building your own website will help you differentiate yourself and your property from others.
 You’ll get to enjoy a strong branding experience with your own logo, pictures, tone of voice, and much more.

 Here’s How to Build Your Own Website to Accept Direct Bookings